MizzouCERI-research/IoT-streaming-app/README.md

 ![Architecture](https://user-images.githubusercontent.com/10638886/178800334-dd2c2d19-3ea2-4aa0-8352-96fe876b2eab.png)

 ### Cloud-only architecture
-- Raw data
+- Raw data are collected from IoT sensors and sent to Kinesis stream
 - Kinesis stream/Shards
-- EC2 instance processor
+- EC2 instance as RAW data processor,
+- Processor processes data, and send the processed data to DynamoDB
-- DynamoDB + S3
+- RAW data can be stored on S3
+- Processed data are visualized via http servlet pulling data from DynamoDB

 ### Edge-cloud architecture
+- Edge computer collect data from IoT sensors, and processes RAW data
-- Processed data
+- Processed data are sent to and stored in DynamoDB
+- No data processor needed in the cloud
-- DynamoDB + S3
+- Processed data can be stored on S3
+- Processed data are visualized via http servlet pulling data from DynamoDB

 ### Edge-only architecture
-- Processed data
+- Edge computer collect and process RAW data
-- DynamoDB-local
+- Processed data are sent to and stored in DynamoDB-local

-## If running the app on AWS cloud, setup environment to run the visualApp application on an EC2 instance:
+- No Kinesis streams needed
+- Processed data are visualized via http servlet pulling data from DynamoDB-local

+## Running the app in Cloud-Only architecture:

-1. Create an AWS EC2 instance and attach an IAM role that has Kinesis/DynamoDB full access.
+1. Use local computer or create an AWS EC2 instance and attach an IAM role that has Kinesis/DynamoDB full access.
-2. SSH into the EC2 instance
+2. Clone this repo to local computer or the EC2 instance
-3. Clone this repo onto the instance
+3. Setup the following:
-4. Run the following commands:

 	a.
 Install JAVA SDK: look up how to on internet